Native American History (Teacher Symposium)

 This course will offer glimpses of the daunting diversity of Native America—thousands of distinctive peoples, cultures, languages, and lifeways stretching over millennia—through three perspectives:

-2. Schools as a key battleground between settler forces of dispossession and deculturation and Indigenous movements for local control and self-determination.
-We will focus on the federal Indian school system, especially the off-reservation boarding schools and Native experiences within them.
+We will discuss schools as a key battleground between settler forces of dispossession and deculturation and Indigenous movements for local control and self-determination, with a particular focus on the off-reservation boarding schools and Native experiences within them.

 Optional Book Talk: If you are interested in Professor Lomawaima’s scholarship but want to take a different course at the Teacher Symposium, you may attend her book talk on “To Remain an Indian”: Lessons in Democracy from a Century of Native American Education.
 Symposium participants who come to these optional book talks can earn additional PD credit.